JacksonChou/personalsite/README.md

 # personalsite
-Personal Blog / Site that showing my data science projects
+Personal Site showing the portfolio of data science projects I've worked on.